HTTP-RPC/Kilo/README.md

 If no matching handler method is found for a given request, the default handler (e.g. `doGet()`) will be called.

 At least one URL pattern is required, and it must be a path mapping (i.e. begin with a leading slash and end with a trailing slash and asterisk).
 It is recommended that services be configured to load automatically on startup.
-This ensures that they will be immediately available to [other services](#inter-service-communication) and included in the generated [documentation](#api-documentation).
+This ensures that they will be immediately available to [other services](#inter-service-communication) and included in the generated documentation.

+The optional `Description` annotation is used to document service implementations and is discussed in more detail [later](#api-documentation).

 ### Method Parameters
 Method parameters may be any of the following types: